kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 [sudo] password to start minion:
 ```

-If everything works expectedly, you will see the following message from console indicating the k8s cluster is up.
+If everything works correctly, you will see the following message from console indicating the k8s cluster is up.

 ```console
 Cluster validation succeeded